 Finferries manages ferry transport in Finland at over 40 ferry locations.
-The maintained routes range from small, sheltered strait crossings to demanding sea travel: the shortest ferry trip is between the Kivimo Islands in Houtskär at 159 meters and the maximum route tales about two hours with Finnö in Korppoo.
+The maintained routes range from small, sheltered strait crossings to demanding sea travel: the shortest ferry trip is between the Kivimo Islands in Houtskär at 169 meters and the maximum route takes about 4,5 hours with m/s Utö.

 The majority of our ferry service is conducted with cable ferries, in which a cable is attached from one side of the shore to another.
 Cable ferries are of various sizes - the smallest can accommodate eight cars on its deck and the largest more than 30 cars.
 An expert navigates the cable ferries, who is responsible for driving and docking them in calm waters, as well as when currents, wind or ice hamper traffic.

 Ferry-boats are freely navigating passenger vessels operating under the control of a 2-4 person crew under maritime law.
 The captain is responsible for both the direction as well as speed.
-The largest ferry boats carry nearly 60 cars at once.
+The largest ferry boats carry approximately 90 cars at once.

 Commuter ferries navigate all around the archipelago under the control of a 2 person crew.
 Our biggest commuter ferry can transport up to 13 cars and the smallest one carries 2 cars.